Holster Selection Guide

 Galco’s holster belts are designed to comfortably support the weight of a heavy pistol during a full day of carry, and keep the handgun correctly positioned for quick access and effective concealment.

-In the old days, a “holster belt” meant a wide, unfashionable belt that only fir in the belt loops of blue jeans, Modern Galco holster belts come in various widths, including 1 3/4” for wear with jeans and work pants, along with sturdy 1 1/2” and 1 1/4” holster belts that mesh extremely well with casual chinos, dress pants and even suits.
+In the old days, a “holster belt” meant a wide, unfashionable belt that only fit in the belt loops of blue jeans, Modern Galco holster belts come in various widths, including 1 3/4” for wear with jeans and work pants, along with sturdy 1 1/2” and 1 1/4” holster belts that mesh extremely well with casual chinos, dress pants and even suits.
 No longer is a wide, garnish belt required to comfortably and discreetly conceal an effective defensive handgun.

 Parting Shots